Skip to main content

 7 mentions Positive Neutral Negative

-• “The card system allows for amazing replayability of every scenario, as well as creates another level of strategic planning and forces us to balance upgrades and bonuses which cost victory points, but forces us to gain more victory points later on to make up for what we spent.”
+• “The card system allows for amazing replayability of every scenario, as well as creates another level of strategic planning and forces us to balance upgrades and bonuses which cost victory points, but requires us to gain more victory points later to make up for what we spent.”

 • “No two play-throughs are exactly the same, which increases replayability.”